 D124 Facilities Proposal

-We’ve worked hard to maintain our facilities, but time and use have taken their toll.
-These buildings now have safety and security issues, accessibility challenges, poor air quality, energy inefficiencies, and outdated infrastructure that hinders teaching and learning.
+We’ve worked hard to maintain our facilities, but time and use have taken its toll.
+Central Middle School has aging systems, safety and security issues, accessibility challenges, poor air quality, energy inefficiencies, and outdated infrastructure that hinders teaching and learning.

 Making Improvements Now Could Save Money Over Time

 Waiting to make these improvements will likely only worsen the problems—and could be much more expensive.
-Delaying five years could add more than $25 million to the price tag, assuming construction inflation of 4% annually.
+Delaying could add additional costs to the price tag.
 Acting now protects our buildings and our students while saving taxpayers money in the long run.

 Estimated Cost and Tax Impact

-The estimated total cost of the proposed improvements is $109.8 million.
-If approved, homeowners would see an estimated monthly tax increase of $33.98 per $100,000 of a home’s market value.
+The estimated total cost of the proposed improvements is $68 million.
+If approved, homeowners would see an estimated LY2026 Tax Bill Change for a $300,000 home would be $604, or approximately $50 per month, significantly less than the previous proposal.
 This estimate does not include the standard homeowner exemption, or other possible exemptions, which would result in a lower tax impact.

 Sincerely,